Use Pose Optimizer with the Ouster-CLI

 Optional field:

-• translation_weight: A number or list of three numbers.
+translation_weight: A list of three numbers.

 See Weight Fields: Rotation and Translation for a detailed explanation.